scossar/converse.nvim/README.md

 ## Todo

+- prevent `:ConverseSendSelection` from being run on non-markdown files
 - add an option to make the text that's prepended to Claude's responses configurable
 - allow selected question/response pairs to be copied from a conversation's JSON file to a new conversation